Risk Awareness in HTN Planning: Risk-Aware HTN Planning

-Equation~\ref{equ:5} restricts the effects of operators to binary values; failure and success, where the utility of failure is 0.
-Thus, in order to adapt this equation to compute expected utility of plans for risk-aware HTN planning problems, restrictive assumptions of the possible operator effects and utility computation should be made.
+Equation~\ref{equ:5} restricts the effects of operators to binary values, i.e., failure or success.
+Thus, in order to use this equation to compute the expected utility of plans for risk-aware HTN planning problems, we are pulled to make restrictive assumptions of the possible operator effects and utility computation.
 In particular, operators can have either successful or unsuccessful effects.
-Moreover, since the utility of unsuccessful operators is 0, operator utilities are only computed for the successful outcomes (effects) with a single cost.
-Our framework is more general and allows operators with multiple possible costs and effects.
+Moreover, since the utility of unsuccessful operators is 0, operator utilities are only computed for the successful outcomes (effects), where each operator is assigned a single utility to model its usefulness.
+Having a single utility assigned to each operator and binary effects of operators, where unsuccessful operators have zero utility, implicitly restricts the computation to operators with a single cost.
+Our framework is more general and allows operators to have multiple possible costs and effects.

-The last possibility defines the expected utility of a plan trajectory, which is a possible sequence of operators.
-This is done by using operators with a probability distribution over effects and utilities of each state resulting from the execution of the operator, i.e., possible effects.
-More specifically, the expected utility of a plan trajectory is defined as follows~\cite{meneguzzi2018goco}.~\footnote{Note that this equation is inferred from the algorithm in Fig.7 in~\cite{meneguzzi2018goco}.
-However, it is adapted to the risk-aware HTN planning by expressing the reward function, which describes the reward for transitioning between two states as an effect to operator application, as the utility of the costs corresponding to each possible effect, i.e., new state.}
+The last possibility defines the expected utility of a plan trajectory.
+This can be done by using operators with a probability distribution over effects and utilities of each state resulting from an operator's execution, i.e., possible effects, inspired by~\cite{meneguzzi2018goco}.

-where: $k$ is the number of the trajectory among all possible plan's trajectories and $c_{ij}(o_i)$ is the cost of one of the possible outcomes of operator $o_i$ in the trajectory.
+where $\pi_k$ is the $k$-th trajectory of a plan and $c_{ij}(o_i)$ is the cost of one of the possible outcomes of the operator $o_i$ in the trajectory.